Skip to content

 Observe the enqueued actions

-You will have 2 actions enqueued for this Change Set - one that is the manual action to update the attributes of the VPC, and a create action for your new Subnet.
+You will have 2 Actions enqueued for this Change Set - one to update the attributes of the VPC, and a create action for your new Subnet.

 Apply the Change Set

-Confirm that you want to apply this change set by clicking Apply Changes in the modal.
+Confirm that you want to apply this Change Set by clicking Apply Change Set (or Cmd/Ctrl + Enter) in the modal.

 Observe the action order